On Bruhat-Tits theory over a higher dimensional base: Schematization of n -parahoric groups

-\end{prop} \begin{proof} The notations are as in \eqref{Artin-Weil-Kawamata} and its proof.
-But unlike \eqref{Artin-Weil-Kawamata}, we do not begin with a Lie algebra bundle.
+\end{prop} \begin{proof} The notation is as in Theorem~\ref{Artin-Weil-Kawamata} and its proof.
+But unlike in Theorem~\ref{Artin-Weil-Kawamata}, we do not begin with a Lie algebra bundle.
 So we are free to choose the initial gluing data according to our requirements.
-Since the {\tt BT}-group schemes for us are always, connected, smooth and generically split, we can choose (as in \eqref{bigcell1}) the $\text{id}_{_G}$ as the maps for gluing the product group scheme $\gG_{_0} = G \times X_{_0}$ with $\gG_{_{f_{_i}}}$.
+Since the {\tt BT}-group schemes for us are always connected, smooth and generically split, we can choose (as in Proposition~\ref{bigcell1}) $\id_{G}$ as the map for gluing the product group scheme $\gG_{o} = G \times X_{o}$ with the $\gG_{f_{i}}$.